oeru/techblog/drupal8/themes/fortytwo/STARTERKIT/README.md

   For example, rename the `foo/STARTERKIT.info.yml` file to `foo/foo.info.yml`.
 Edit the foo.info.yml file and change `"name = Forty Two Sub-theme Starter Kit"`.
 Do the same with the description property.
+  Make sure you also rename the libraries section `STARTERKIT/main` to `foo/main` in the .info.yml file.

   Also rename the STARTERKIT.libraries.yml and the STARTERKIT.theme files.
 For example rename the `foo/STARTERKIT.libraries.yml` file to `foo/foo.libraries.yml` and the `foo/STARTERKIT.theme`